bretmorin/html-journey-notes/README.md

             grid-column: 1/4;
         }
         ```
-        - Another way to do this is to span it across a few grids
+        - Another way to do this is to span it across a few grids.
+This means there is no start area for it, and it will take up that space wherever.
+It will, however, never span less than the amount specified.
         ```
         .element-item-here {
             grid-column: span 2;